JetBrains/teamcity-documentation/topics/ordering-build-queue.md

 * Remove several builds of [paused build configurations](build-configuration.md#Pausing+%2F+Activating+several+build+configurations+of+a+project) from the queue.

 ## Limiting Maximum Size of Build Queue
+{product="tc"}

 It is possible to limit the maximum number of builds in the queue.
 By default, the limit is set to 3000 builds.
 The default value can be changed using the `teamcity.buildTriggersChecker.queueSizeLimit` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

 When the queue size reaches the limit, TeamCity will pause [Configuring Build Triggers](configuring-build-triggers.md).
-Automatic build triggering will be re\-enabled once the queue size gets below limit.
+Automatic build triggering will be reenabled once the queue size gets below limit.
 While triggering is paused, a warning message is shown to all of the users.

  While __automatic__ triggering is paused, it is still possible to add builds to the queue [manually](triggering-a-custom-build.md).